QetzDev/QetzDev/README.md

 Hey, nice to see you here :)

 - 🔭 I’m currently working on my social skills
-- 👯 I’m looking to collaborate on some nice minecraft networks
 - ⚡ Fun fact: Humanly unwelcome

 ## Github Stats: